Super Lawyers

 We have been working to piece together information on medical experts in different types of tort cases.
 Most of these are medical malpractice experts, but we are trying to cover the landscape of experts that you need in any tort claim requiring medical testimony.

 The genesis of this idea is that it is hard for both sides to find experts in these cases.
-Any for-pay finding of experts is just silly in 2021.
+We respect the work of these expert search companies.
+They are providing a service that some lawyers need.
+But for most of us, paying someone to find us expert witnesses is just silly in 2026.
 Information should be free.
-So we have started this project and try to keep building it as we go.
+So we have started this project and are trying to keep building it as we go.

 Anesthesiology